 - For SM2_P256 key exchange, an additional identifier, ID_A and ID_B, that the GB/T 32918.3-2016 specification defines, is needed to derive the shared secret.
-If this algorithm is selected, the ID for the Requester (that is, ID_A) shall be the concatenation of "Requester-KEP-dmtf-spdm-v" and SPDMversionString.
+If this algorithm is selected, the ID for the Requester (i.e. ID_A) shall be the concatenation of "Requester-KEP-dmtf-spdm-v" and SPDMversionString.
 Likewise, the ID for the Responder shall be the concatenation of "Responder-KEP-dmtf-spdm-v" and SPDMversionString. - A Requester should generate a fresh DHE key pair for each KEY_EXCHANGE request message that the Requester sends.
 A Responder should generate a fresh DHE key pair for each KEY_EXCHANGE_RSP response message that the Responder sends.

-479 Table 58 - KEY_EXCHANGE request message format
+Table 58 - KEY_EXCHANGE request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+Offset Field Size (bytes) Value

+0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.

 1 RequestResponseCode 1 0xE4 = KEY_EXCHANGE .
 See Table 4 - SPDM request codes.

-2 Param1 1 Type of measurement summary hash requested: 0x0: No measurement summary hash requested.
-0x1: TCB measurements only.
-0xFF: All measurements.
+Type of measurement summary hash requested:

+0x0 : No measurement summary hash requested.

+0x1 : TCB measurements only.

+2 Param1 1 0xFF : All measurements.

 All other values reserved.

 If a Responder does not support measurements (MEAS_CAP=00b in CAPABILITIES response), the Requester shall set this value to 0x0.

 3 Param2 1 SlotID .
 Slot number of the Responder certificate chain that shall be used for authentication.
 The value in this field shall be between 0 and 7 inclusive.
-It shall be 0xFF if the public key of the Responder was provisioned to the Requester previously.
+It shall be 0xff if the public key of the Responder was provisioned to the Requester previously.

 4 ReqSessionID 2 Two-byte Requester contribution to allow construction of a unique four-byte session ID between a Requester-Responder pair.
 The final session ID = Concatenate (ReqSessionID, RspSessionID).

-6 SessionPolicy 1 See Table 59 - Session policy.
-7 Reserved 1 Reserved.
+6 Reserved 2 Reserved

-Byte offset Field Size (bytes) Description 8 RandomData 32 Requester-provided random data.
+Offset Field Size (bytes) Value 8 RandomData 32 Requester-provided random data.
 40 ExchangeData D DHE public information generated by the Requester.
 If the DHE group selected in the most recent ALGORITHMS response is finite-field-based (FFDHE), the ExchangeData represents the computed public value.
 If the selected DHE group is elliptic curve-based (ECDHE), the ExchangeData represents the X and Y values in network byte order.
 Specifically, X is $[0: C-1]$ and Y is $[C: D-1]$.
 In both cases the size of D (and C for ECDHE) is derived from the selected DHE group.
 40 + D OpaqueDataLength 2 Size of the OpaqueData field that follows in bytes.
 The value should not be greater than 1024 bytes.
 Shall be 0 if no OpaqueData is provided.
 42 + D OpaqueData OpaqueDataLength If present, OpaqueData sent by the Requester.
 Used to indicate any parameters that Requester wishes to pass to the Responder as part of key exchange.
-If present, this field shall conform to the selected opaque data format in OtherParamsSelection.
+This field shall conform to the General Opaque Data Format.